-The 2024 Races will be on Thursday June 6, 2024 at 4:00 AM for the full marathon and 0530 AM for the Incathon.
+The 2024 Races will be on Wednesday April 24, 2024 at 5:00 AM for the full marathon and 0600 AM for the Incathon or half marathon event.
 These start times maximize the time you have to complete the race while minimizing the amount of time you must run before it is light out for safety reasons, and of course to better enjoy the amazing scenery.

 We think so!
 Our staff will be out there to support, but it depends on you.